 You know you need to showcase your people skills, but what else does your job require?
 You should be able to work well as part of a team and individually.
 But you may also need to handle scheduling, seating arrangements, and other administrative tasks.
 If you have experience with a specific POS system, list it by name.
 Always be as specific as possible.

-Below are some ideas for you to consider for your skills section.
+Below are some ideas for you to consider for your hostess resume skills section:

 - Excellent Communication Skills

-- Maintain standard margins and vary line lengths to avoid large, univiting blocks of type.
+- Maintain standard margins and vary line lengths to avoid large, uninviting blocks of type.

-- Make sure your contact information stands out.
+- Make sure your contact information stands out in the header.